 The BCC charter was developed in 2014-2015 and revised via a community participation and voting process in 2020.

 This elected group provides top-level leadership on critical decisions, formalizes documentation, and ensures ongoing programmatic success.

-The activities of the BitCurator Consortium (BCC) standing committees support the mission of the BCC and provide oversight to ensure its programmatic goals are achieved.
+The activities of the BitCurator Consortium (BCC) standing committees and groups support the mission of the BCC and ensure our programmatic goals are achieved.

-Committees are comprised of volunteers from member organizations or as approved by committee chairs and will make an annual call for new members.
+Committees and groups are comprised of volunteers from member organizations or as approved by group chairs and will make an annual call for new members.

 The BCC’s current administrative host, the Educopia Institute, is a nonprofit that advances cultural, scientific, and scholarly institutions by catalyzing networks and collaborative communities.